-- Money handling
+- Budgeting and money handling

 - Social and communication skills

-- Quizzes, games and films
+- Quizzes, games, films and music

 As with all BOSP Services, we very quickly get over subscribed, so do please get in touch with The BOSP Office on 01268 553117 or email email@example.com if you are interested in your young person attending and would like to know session fees..

 NB.
 Transition - We recommend that you start to consider transition to post 18 services when your young person reaches 15/16 years of age due to the lengthy assessment/social care process.
-Please do get in touch with our friendly team for more information of how we can support you during this process.